RaffyLeong/RaffyLeong/README.md

 ## Why I Built This

-I'm a self-taught developer with a background in product design.
+I'm a self taught developer with a background in product design.
 While looking for a place to live, I found myself opening dozens of tabs and making messy notes to compare properties.
 The tools that existed were either browser extensions or didn't explain *why* one property might be better than another.

 Zentic is my attempt to build the tool I wished existed one that helps you decide, not just search.